 The Mindfulness of the World condition used mindfulness of breathing, posture, and the body (‘anatomical parts’), along with ‘activities’ during optional extra-curricular practice, all from the body Satipatthana (3).
 Participants attended to the world through various senses, with the focus on the world rather than the sensory states as such.
 To create a first-order mindfulness of the breath we instructed participants to ‘focus on’ and ‘become completely absorbed in’ the breath.
 Whilst there is no guarantee our instructions are encouraging the condition-relevant order of thoughts, intervention success would be demonstrated if the World condition cultivates mindfulness of mental states to an inferior extent than the Mental States condition.

-Specifically, participants attended to their breath at the stomach and chest in day 1, and nostrils and then in general on day 2.
-Next were body-scans, with the skin on day 3, and other features like muscles and tendons on day 4.
-Day 5 used sounds, and day 6 used posture, weight, and the body as a whole.
-Day 7 used smell and taste, whilst day 8 uses vision of both the inside of the eyelids and with the eyes open.
+Specifically, participants attended to their breath at the stomach and chest in Day 1, and nostrils and then in general on Day 2.
+Next were body-scans, with the skin on Day 3, and other features like muscles and tendons on Day 4.
+Day 5 used sounds, and Day 6 used posture, weight, and the body as a whole.
+Day 7 used smell and taste, whilst Day 8 uses vision of both the inside of the eyelids and with the eyes open.
 Day 9 used the heart and blood.
 Day 10 cycles through all previous meditations whilst Day 11 uses open monitoring of the world.
 Day 12 returns to the breath at the nostrils with minimal guidance, and Day 13 returns to contact with the world with sound and vision.
 The final session is self-directed with minimal guidance using any of the previously learned techniques.
 In all these cases the foci of attention were described as objects in the world rather than sensory experiences.

 Mental States